Filling in the Cracks

 Wait 20 minutes after applying the Evercoat to sand to surface.
 Use 200-300 grit sandpaper wrapped

-around a flat piece of word.
+around a flat piece of wood.
 NEVER sand without the piece of wood.
 If you sand just using your

 hand, you will get dips in the finish.
 Use your own judgment on the grit of the sandpaper.
 The